hhuhuhnjzy/doc/docs/source/index.rst

 Maze Documentation
 ==================

-Welcome to the documentation for the Maze framework (formerly AgentOS), a distributed system for orchestrating large language model agents with support for multiple scheduling strategies and agent frameworks.
+Welcome to the documentation for the Maze framework.
+This guide will walk you through the preparation of the project environment, running in different modes, and the process of task submission.

 .. toctree::
    :maxdepth=2